apieum/eventize/README.rst

 An handler can build its proper events of the class defined in *Handler.event_type* when calling *Handler.make_event* (just create and returns an event instanciated with given arguments) or *Handler.notify* (create event with *make_event* and propagates it)

-You can add conditionnal handlers by using method *"when"* or restrict the current handler execution by passing *"condition"* kwarg argument to constructor.
+You can add conditional handlers by using method *"when"* or restrict the current handler execution by passing *"condition"* kwarg argument to constructor.
 Conditions can be chained with methods *"do"* or *"then"* (aliases of *"append"*)

 Each time you trigger an event, it is stored in *Handler.events*.
 You can empty past events by calling *"clear_events"* or all (events and callbacks) with *"clear"*.